Junojames4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 3.
-What about 2?
+ Task 4.
+Last lines of a file